Ocean Plastic Pollution

 - Will these systems be more expensive to build and deploy?

 No. There are several benefits to the "drifter concept" in comparison to the single conventionally moored system.
-It is much more scalable financially and operationally to launch e.g. 50 barriers of 2 km, than 1 massive system of 100 km at once.
+It is much more scalable financially and operationally to launch e.g. 50 system of 2 km, than 1 massive system of 100 km at once.
 Furthermore, the mooring system for conventional anchoring is extremely expensive compared to the drifting system’s drift anchor system.

 - How are you determining the best location and design for the system?

 We have computer models that show us which areas that have the highest concentration of plastic, based on our reconnaissance data.
 This is where we will release the first system.

 The design is tested by conducting research and scale model tests.
 Once the first system is deployed, we will continue to improve our design, based on the impact and behavior in its designated environment.

 Optimizing our design